mohitkh7/getting-started-with-git/README.md

     git clone https://github.com/mohitkh7/getting-started-with-git.git
     ```

+4. Go to the local repository that was just cloned.
+    ```
+    cd getting-started-with-git.git
+    ```

-4. Add a remote to your forked repository.
+5. Add a remote to your forked repository.
 This remote will be needed to push your changes to your repo.
     ```
     git remote add myfork https://github.com/<username>/getting-started-with-git.git
     ```

-5. Create a new branch and switch to it. (make sure you are on master before doing this).
+6. Create a new branch and switch to it. (make sure you are on master before doing this).
     ```
     git branch mybranch
     git checkout mybranch